Christoph16478/iq/iq_java.md

 So this is how the elements are deleted from the ArrayList internally.
 Similarly, the search operations are also implemented internally as defined in removing elements from the list (searching for elements to delete).

-Java Interview Questions for Experienced

 ----

-70. Although inheritance is a popular OOPs concept, it is less advantageous than composition.
-Explain.
+**Although inheritance is a popular OOPs concept, it is less advantageous than composition.
+Explain.**

 Inheritance lags behind composition in the following scenarios:

 Multiple-inheritance is not possible in Java.
 Classes can only extend from one superclass.
 In cases where multiple functionalities are required, for example - to read and write information into the file, the pattern of composition is preferred.
 The writer, as well as reader functionalities, can be made use of by considering them as the private members.